docker/docs/docker-cloud/orgs.md

 ### Convert a user to an Organization

 Individual user accounts can be converted to organizations if needed.
-You will no longer be able to log in to the account, email addresses, linked source repositories and collaborators will be removed.
+You will no longer be able to log in to the account; email addresses, linked source repositories and collaborators will be removed.
 Automated builds will be migrated. **Account conversion cannot be undone.**